stormpath/stormpath-documentation/source/auth_z.rst

 .. only:: nodejs

-  Since authorization enforcement is typically handled by `one of Stormpath's integrations <https://docs.stormpath.com/home/>`_, the primary usefulness of the Node.js SDK is in retrieving a user's permissions and building custom authorization logic.
+  Since authorization enforcement is typically handled by `one of Stormpath's Node integrations <https://docs.stormpath.com/home/>`_, the primary usefulness of the Node.js SDK is in retrieving a user's permissions and building custom authorization logic.

 .. only:: php